gebrehywot/class-repo/README.md

 # class-repo
-to do with github please send your projets am so srprised with github
+to do with us please send your projets on  github. am so srprised with github